jfvillablanca/bourne-task-app/README.md

 - User owning multiple projects with their own task states
 - Assigning task to multiple project members

+Motivation:
+- This is a personal capstone project that covers the concepts/technologies/frameworks/languages that I learned in my journey to learn the web development in the full-stack context.
+- From an '<overall>' perspective, this project features my ability in writing a full-stack application
+    - Extensive tests:
+        - Unit tests that assert specifications of modules and functions.
+        - API calls are mocked on the network-level via `msw` so that the

 ### Table of Contents

 - [Installation](#installation)